Department of Biomedical Engineering

 Richard L. Goldberg, Director of Undergraduate Studies

-Nancy Allbritton, Albert Banes, Paul Dayton, M. Gregory Forest, Edward Grant, Leaf Huang, Mike Jay, Weili Lin, Terry Magnuson, Russell Mumper, H. Troy Nagle, Roger Narayan, Harold Pillsbury, J. Michael Ramsey, Steven Soper.
+Nancy Allbritton, Paul Dayton, M. Gregory Forest, Edward Grant, Leaf Huang, Mike Jay, Weili Lin, Terry Magnuson, Russell Mumper, H. Troy Nagle, Roger Narayan, Harold Pillsbury, J. Michael Ramsey, Steven Soper.

-Ted Bateman, Bob Dennis, Caterina Gallippi, Michael Gamcsik, Shawn Gomez, Albena Ivanisevic, David Lalush, Elizabeth Loboa, Jeffery Macdonald, Marian McCord, Peter Mente, Mark Tommerdahl, Glenn Walker.
+Ted Bateman, Bob Dennis, Caterina Gallippi, Michael Gamcsik, Shawn Gomez, Albena Ivanisevic, David Lalush, Elizabeth Loboa, Jeffrey Macdonald, Marian McCord, Peter Mente, Mark Tommerdahl, Glenn Walker.

 Biomedical engineering is a profession that develops and applies engineering knowledge and experience to solve problems in biology and medicine and to enhance health care.
 Biomedical engineers are professionally trained to combine the rigors of medical and biological studies with the power of engineering analysis and design.
 People become biomedical engineers to be of service to others, to enjoy the excitement of understanding living systems, and to use state-of-the-art science and technology to solve the complex problems of medical care.
 The emphasis in biomedical engineering is on finding solutions by researching, testing, and applying medical, biological, chemical, electrical, and materials engineering approaches.
 Biomedical engineers are unique individuals who make contributions to health care that are both satisfying to themselves and beneficial to others.